ccb60/Blueberry_Sampling/README.md

 >  Kincaid TM, Olsen AR, Weber MH (2020). spsurvey: Spatial Survey Design and Analysis.
 R package version 4.1.4.

-Code for that step is provided in anb R markdown document and an output Word document.
+Code for that step is provided in an R markdown document and an output Word document.

 We then use GRTS to draw a random sample within of spatially balanced points from within that area.

-We return to GIS to reproject the spatial random sample, and produce a text file containing a list of sampling locations with both UTM and WGS 1984 coordinates.
+We return to GIS to reproject the spatial random sample to WGS 1984, and produce a text file containing a list of sampling locations with both UTM and WGS 1984 coordinates.

-To save space in teh archive, we omit most GIS source iles and intermediate files.
-They are available by request.
+To save space in the archive, we omit most GIS  files.
+Any of the geospatial data is available upon request.
+The only geospatial data not readily available from public sources is the data on Maine BPC "Inspector Regions", which plays a relatively minor role in this analysis.